A refined Gallai-Edmonds structure theorem for weighted matching polynomials: Graph Continued Fractions

 \end{lem}

-As a consequence, every graph continued fraction can be transformed in a tree continued fraction.
-This also allows for a definition of graph continued fractions for infinite graphs.
-An illustration of Lemma \ref{godsiltree} is presented in Figure \ref{godsil}, where, for simplicity, the rooted graphs represent their graph continued fractions.
+As a consequence of this lemma, every graph continued fraction can be transformed into a tree continued fraction.
+This also allows the definition of graph continued fractions for infinite graphs.
+An illustration of Lemma~\ref{godsiltree} is presented in Figure~\ref{godsil}, where, for simplicity, the rooted graphs represent their graph continued fractions.

-Using Lemma \ref{godsiltree} we can give a proof of the Heilmann-Lieb Theorem \cite{heilmann-lieb} about the position of the zeros of multivariate matching polynomials.
+Using Lemma~\ref{godsiltree} we can give a proof of the classic result of Heilmann-Lieb~\cite[p.
+201-203, Thms.
+4.3 and 4.6]{heilmann-lieb} about the position of the zeros of multivariate matching polynomials.

-\begin{thm}(Heilmann-Lieb \cite{heilmann-lieb}) The multivariate matching polynomial of $G$ is different from zero if one of the following conditions is satisfied: \begin{itemize} \item $Im(x_i)>0$ for every $i$; \item $|x_i|>2\sqrt{B_G}$ for every $i$, where $B_G$ is equal to $\ds\max_j\,\max_{\mathclap{\substack{A\subseteq [n]\setminus j\\ |A|=n-2}}}\quad\sum_{k\in A}-\lambda_{jk}$ if $n\geq 3$, and equal to $-\lambda_{12}/4$ or $0$ if $n$ is two or one, respectively. \end{itemize} \end{thm}
+\begin{thm}(Heilmann-Lieb~\cite{heilmann-lieb}) The multivariate matching polynomial of $G$ is different from zero if one of the following conditions is satisfied: \begin{itemize} \item $Im(x_i)>0$ for every $i$; \item $|x_i|>2\sqrt{B_G}$ for every $i$, where $B_G$ is equal to $\ds\max_j\,\max_{\mathclap{\substack{A\subseteq [n]\setminus j\\ |A|=n-2}}}\quad\sum_{k\in A}-\lambda_{jk}$ if $n\geq 3$, and equal to $-\lambda_{12}/4$ or $0$ if $n$ is two or one, respectively. \end{itemize} \end{thm}

-\begin{proof} The approach is the same as in \cite{heilmann-lieb}.
-Consider a graph $G$ and let $R$ be the union of the regions $[Im(x)>0]$ and $[|x|>2\sqrt{B_G}]$ in the complex plane.
+\begin{proof} The approach is the same as in~\cite[p.
+201-203, Thms.
+4.3 and 4.6]{heilmann-lieb}.
+Consider a graph $G$ and let $R$ be one of the regions $[Im(x)>0]$ or $[|x|>2\sqrt{B_G}]$ in the complex plane.
 Our aim is to prove that $\mu(G)$ is different from zero in $R^n$.
 Note that for a graph with only one vertex this result is trivial.
 Assume, by induction hypothesis, that the statement is true for any graph with less vertices than $G$.